Eurorack: DIY and open source

 The technical and modular nature of Eurorack often attracts people who are interested in modifying or building their own modules or cases.
 Many Eurorack manufacturers started off as individuals building "do it yourself" (DIY) modules or offering DIY kits before expanding into production.
 Building DIY modules can be a gateway to learning more about electronics and physical manufacturing, as well as being satisfying and developing a more intimate connection with the synthesizer as a personal musical instrument.

-Some manufacturers such as Befaco, Bastl Instruments and Erica Synths offer some or all of their modules both as assembled products or as kits to be assembled by the buyer.
+Some manufacturers such as AI Synthesis, Befaco, Bastl Instruments and Erica Synths offer some or all of their modules both as assembled products or as kits to be assembled by the buyer.
 Doepfer offers a case and power supply kit, as well as 'low cost' cases designed to be customised and finished by the buyer.

 Releasing modules exclusively as open source designs and DIY kits allows designers such as Music Thing Modular to design and release popular modules such as the Turing Machine or Radio Music without having to run a company or invest in manufacturing.
 Open Source licenses for both hardware and code allow individuals to build the modules from scratch, and companies such as Thonk to offer kits.

 Some manufacturers do not offer kits or intend for end users to build their products, but release the code, schematics and layout under open source licenses. Émilie Gillet of Mutable Instruments cites transparency and the possibility for customers to customise or modify their modules as driving reasons for this decision.